Mongo only pawn in game of life, but Mongo know good beans when Mongo smell farts.

-Add garlic, onion, salt, pepper, parsley, cloves and of course the ham (chopped into large chunks) or ham hocks into the crock pot along with 6 cups water or broth.
+Add garlic, onion, brown sugar, salt, pepper, parsley, cayenne pepper and of course the ham (chopped into large chunks) or ham hocks into the crock pot along with 6 cups water or broth.
 If your ham has a bone, toss that in too.
 Cover with water 2 inches deep.

 Cook 5 or 6 slices of thick-cut bacon in a skillet.
 Chop the bacon up and throw it in the slow cooker, but keep the drippings in the skillet and use them to cook up the onions and garlic.
 You can just sweat the onions or caramelize them if you like.
 Drain the onions and garlic and in the slow cooker they go.